Privacy

 Storage

 Questionnaire responses are stored in Cloudflare D1.
-Optional email addresses are stored in a separate contact table linked to the response ID and are only accepted when follow-up consent is yes.
+Optional email addresses are stored in separate contact tables linked to the response ID and are only accepted when follow-up consent is yes.

 Raw responses should be kept only as long as needed for early product discovery.
 Long-term company learning should be reduced to anonymized themes and aggregate findings.